Bear on expansive sea ice

 Overharvesting

 In the past, unregulated commercial and sport hunting posed the gravest threat to the polar bear’s future.
-That challenge has been eased thanks to international regulations and careful management.
+That challenge was eased thanks to an international agreement and careful management.

-Today, legal harvesting continues on a limited basis for Indigenous peoples, based on quota systems.
-These hunts have long been an important part of Aboriginal cultural traditions and provide important nutritional benefits in some regions.
+Today, legal harvests based on quota systems that allow populations to regenerate continue on a limited basis for Indigenous peoples.
+These hunts have long been an important part of cultural traditions and provide important nutritional benefits in some regions.

 Latest News